dune73/test-4/tutorial-2/README.md

 _MaxRequestWorkers_ is the maximum number of threads working in parallel to reply to requests.
 The default value is once again a bit high.
 Let’s set it to 100.
 If this value is reached in production, then we have a lot of traffic.

 By default, the Apache server listens to any available URL on the internet.
 However, for our tests we will have it initially listen to only the _IPv4 local host_ URL and on default HTTP port 80.
-It’s possible to have multiple _Listen_ directives one after the other, but only one is sufficient for our purposes at the moment.
+It’s possible to have multiple _Listen_ directives one after the other, but having only one is sufficient for our purposes at the moment.

 Let’s now load five modules: